1. What is ECO?

 - room-in-roof insulation

-- wall insulation (including solid wall insulation, internal wall insulation, external wall insulation, cavity wall insulation and party wall insulation)
+- wall insulation (including solid wall insulation, internal wall insulation, external wall insulation, cavity wall insulation and party cavity wall insulation)

 - insulation of a mobile home